 The Pro-Vice-Chancellor is the deputy to the Vice-Chancellor and therefore assists the Vice-chancellor in both academic and administrative duties of the University.
-The Pro-Vice-Chancellor deals with issues that borders on teaching and learning, research, and academic policies and programmes.
-The following academic office’s report to the Pro Vice-Chancellor:
+The Pro-Vice-Chancellor deals with issues that border on teaching and learning, research, and academic policies and programmes.
+The following academic office’s report to the Pro-Vice-Chancellor:

 The Pro-Vice-Chancellor is appointed by-election in accordance with Technical University Act 2014 to exercise powers specified in the Statutes and such other functions as may be delegated to him by the Vice-Chancellor.
 He is mandated to hold office for two (2) years and eligible for re-election for a second term of another two (2) years only.